 the carer's weekly means.

-These figures are based on January 2011 rates.
+These figures are based on current (September 2014) rates.

 The above amounts apply to any of you or your spouse's, civil partner's or cohabitant's income, including earnings from employment, an occupational pension, capital or savings.